wagtail/wagtail-streamfield-migration-toolkit/docs/USAGE.md

 # Installation Notes

+- **For now we only support Wagtail 4**

-Note that the migration operation `MigrateStreamData` is dependent on the migrations of wagtailcore.
+- Note that the migration operation `MigrateStreamData` is dependent on the migrations of wagtailcore.
 If a data migration containing `MigrateStreamData` is applied before the wagtailcore migrations have been applied, you may get an error.